mikekazakov/nimble-commander/Docs/Help.md

 - `Edit Symbolic Link`.

 # Virtual File Systems
-In addition to browsing the "real" filesystem available on MacOS, Nimble Commander allows you to interact with other resources as if they were part of the normal filesystem.
+In addition to browsing the "real" filesystem available on macOS, Nimble Commander allows you to interact with other resources as if they were part of the normal filesystem.
 Most operations, such as browsing, searching, viewing, and modifying, work seamlessly with these virtual filesystems (VFS).
+Opening a file stored on a VFS with an external application requires the file to be copied to a temporary location first.
+Small files are copied automatically, while opening larger files prompts for confirmation.
 When a file on a VFS is modified using an external editor, Nimble Commander automatically reflects the changes in the underlying VFS.

 Currently, the following virtual filesystems are supported: